Global Media & Entertainment: Smooth Extra

 Smooth Extra launched at the end of 2014 to broadcast nationally on Digital One (in the slot previously occupied by the network Smooth Radio service) with a 'melodic music from past decades' format (some programming is simulcast with Smooth London).
 A previous plan to launch a service of "music from the 70s, 80s and 90s" in the Digital One capacity ultimately did not go ahead.
 Smooth added two further digital siblings on 3 September 2019; Smooth Country (previously a Global Player stream) and Smooth Chill, the successor to Chill.

 A pop-up digital Christmas music station, Smooth Christmas, was operated by R&S in the run-up to Christmas of 2011 and 2012, and having not run in 2013 was revived by Global in 2014 but was in 2015.

 In 2016, Smooth Christmas was not revived, instead Heart Extra Xmas, a pop-up digital Christmas music station, appeared from 12 November 2016 until 27 December 2016.
 It returned on 9 November 2017.

-Heart Brand
+Heart brand

-Heart Extra launched in February 2016, followed by Heart 80s in March 2017; the conversion of these stations to DAB+ in 2019 permitted the launch of further stations including Heart Dance, Heart 70s, Heart 90s and Heart 00s in 2022.
+Heart 80s launched in March 2017; the conversion of these stations to DAB+ in 2019 permitted the launch of further stations including Heart Dance, Heart 70s, Heart 90s, followed by Heart 00s in 2022 and Heart 10s, Heart Musicals & Heart Love in 2024 as part of Global's network expansion on 12th September.

-PopBuzz
+Capital Buzz

-PopBuzz is a cultural platform of interviews, articles, podcast, videos, and GIFs, combined with a music stream of the fastest trending tracks in social media with digital goodness from around the web.
-It also has an online radio station called PopBuzz Radio.
-PopBuzz podcast is released weekly.
-PopBuzz Presents, introduced in 2017, is an original live program produced in partnership with Twitter.
-Founded in 2014, the site is targeted to millennials and Gen Zs.
+Capital Buzz is a cultural platform of interviews, articles, podcast, videos, and GIFs, combined with a music stream of the fastest trending tracks in social media with digital goodness from around the web.
+Founded in 2014, the brand is targeted to millennials and Gen Zs.

-We The Unicorns

-We The Unicorns is a platform that brings stories from YouTube and online videos.
-They make specialised content for fans such as videos, quizzes and interviews.
-The site evolved from PopBuzz.